linthtml/linthtml/README.md

 _We recommend using the enable/disable instructions instead 😉_

-* restore the previous value of the `tag-bans` rule _⚠️ works only with the legacy config at the moment_
+* restore the previous value of the `tag-bans` rule _⚠️ works only with the legacy config_

 ```html
 <!-- linthtml-configure tag-bans="$previous" -->